-PCIGR has established a high-precision database of reference materials, together with quality control protocols to monitor accuracy and precision.
+PCIGR has established a high-precision database of reference materials, together with quality control protocols to monitor analytical accuracy and precision.
 In parallel, we have investigated the role of leaching, mineralogy and matrix effects on the precision and accuracy of MC-ICP-MS analyses, both for radiogenic and heavy stable isotopes.

-Our new facility was named “nUBC” (Nu + UBC) to commemorate a partnership with Nu Instruments, the company responsible for designing and manufacturing four of the six instruments housed in the laboratories.
-Nu Instruments will use nUBC as a demonstration and testing facility for North America and as a research & development centre in collaboration with PCIGR scientists and students.
+Our facility was named “nUBC” (Nu + UBC) to commemorate a partnership with Nu Instruments (UK), the company that designed and manufactured four of the six instruments housed in our laboratories.
+Nu Instruments will use nUBC as a demonstration and testing facility for North America, and as a research and development centre in collaboration with PCIGR scientists and students.

-The tests were repeated at PCIGR on the same type of mass spectrometer as well as on the Nu Plasma 1700 to determine if the same results are obtained on different instruments and with true high-resolution (NP1700).
+The tests were repeated at PCIGR on the same type of mass spectrometer, as well as on our Nu Plasma 1700 to determine if the same results could be replicated on different instruments and with true high resolution.
 Ultimately, this will lead to better understanding of the mass bias observed during Fe isotope analysis by MC-ICP-MS and improved methodology for user groups around the world.

 Read more about the Nu Instruments student internship in our Research Spotlight.

 With the introduction of the instruments in nUBC, we designed new experiments, such as tests to understand the effect of oxide formation on instrumental mass bias.
 Also, in collaboration with Nu Instruments engineers, we are looking to improve the limits of sensitivity of the instruments.